Many thanks for subscribing to our free 6 part e-course on aikido, health, and well-being... we hope you enjoy it!

 This is because during sleep our minds are scattered and sometimes we dream.
 However, meditation concentrates the mind, random thoughts are eliminated...

-My unique Optimum Health Secrets gives you simple action steps and meditation tips.
-It is a gold-mine of wisdom to boost your energy levels and experience glowing health!
+My Optimum Health Secrets gives you key action steps and a gold-mine of meditation tips to boost your energy levels to experience glowing health!

 Here are some posture suggestions for you....